N A Noel School-Kenya

 Current projects- CLEAN WATER AND FLUSH TOILETS

 2019 will be a dynamic year for the Noel School.
 We are installing a clean water system and washrooms with flush toilets.
-Through our relationship with Engineers Without Borders and donors who understand the critical need for clean water for children to be educated and thrive, we are able to get this done.
+Through our relationship with Engineers Without Borders and the Omani Foundation along with private donors who understand the critical need for clean water for children to be educated and thrive, we are able to get this done.

 We brought volunteers to Kenya in June, 2018 who were key in the work at the Noel School.
 We taught the teen girls how to sew washable sanitary pads that will allow them to stay in school during menses.
 In addition, WLUF delivered 900 textbooks to the children, and most recently have started the planning and fundraising for a clean water well system as well as permanent washrooms with a septic system.